 Because I was trying out a new pattern variation, in an abundance of caution I bought five Caron Cakes, which totals about 1915 yards of yarn – much more than I needed.
 In fact, I completed the 36″ granny square using just 2-1/2 cakes.
 I could have done all of the binding, stitching and borders using the remaining half of the third cake, but I wanted the binding and stitching to be all the same color in which the granny square ended (the dark gray) and the borders to be all the next color (the light gray), so to get those colors I did do a minimal amount of “slicing and dicing” of the remainder of the third cake and a tiny amount of the fourth cake.
 What’s left of the third and fourth cakes is plenty for some small future project.
 I returned the untouched fifth cake for a refund.

-Finally, when selecting your Caron Cakes (or other self-striping yarn, such as Lion Brand Mandala), pay attention to the colors in which each skein begins and ends, and make sure they correspond.
+Finally, when selecting your Caron Cakes (or other self-striping yarn), pay attention to the colors in which each skein begins and ends, and make sure they correspond.
 That is, if the first skein ends in, say, dark blue, you want the second skein to begin in that same dark blue, and so on.